5 Essential Life/Work Balance Tips for Teachers

 Make It Easier for Yourself

 Use lesson plans and planners off the internet whenever possible.
 Stock up on frozen healthy meals that you can make really fast when you’re pressed for time.
 Not everyone can afford a housekeeper, but you can and should draft the kids to help clean up the house and ask your students to clean up their workspaces.
-Don’t be mad it isn’t perfect.
+If your children need extra help with their schoolwork and you are all schooled out, why not get private tutoring from Alchemy to reduce your workload?
+You have to rely on help for your own mental health.
 Pay attention to what matters.
-Create prioritized task lists and focus on getting your top priorities done each day.
-And let the rest go.
+Create prioritized task lists and focus on getting your top priorities done each day and let the rest go.

 Be Willing to Say No